schrum2/MM-NEAT/TUTORIAL.md

 art and sounds are also available (see [INTERACTIVE_EVOLUTION.md](https://github.com/schrum2/MM-NEAT/blob/master/INTERACTIVE_EVOLUTION.md)).
 Please explore!

+### Python

+Although most code is in Java, some domains make limited use of Python scripts.
+In order to make use of these domains, you must create a text file called ``my_python_path.txt`` in the root MM-NEAT directory that contains the path to your python executable.
+If you only have one version of Python on your machine, and it is part of your PATH environment variable, then you can simply put ``python'' into this text file.

 ## MAKING YOUR OWN DOMAINS

 All of the pre-existing domains should provide useful examples of how to integrate a new